 Spanish 21 is a popular American variant of the traditional game of blackjack.
-Played worldwide and offered in the majority of online and land-based casinos, it is a quick-to-learn and easy-to-play alternative for when you are looking for something slightly different.
+Played worldwide and offered in the majority of land-based casinos, it is a quick-to-learn and easy-to-play alternative for when you are looking for something slightly different.

 Spanish 21’s two main differences from standard blackjack is a player’s blackjack always beats the dealer’s blackjack, and the game is played with a 48-card Spanish deck, rather than the standard 52-card deck.
 While the latter change means the four Tens are removed, which introduces problems for players in the form of a two per cent house edge increase, it is offset by some highly flexible, player-friendly changes to the usual rules, and unique bonus payouts which make it a genuinely worthwhile variation to play.